Souly1997/Aurora/ETS1304_Soliyana_Wasiyhun/MILE.md

     ```mermaid
      flowchart TD
     A[Start]-->B[read input capacity in gallon and fuel in gallon the automobile can drive for 1 mile]-->
-    C[calculate number of mile the automobile can drive as  required mile=gallon capacity*1mile/gallon automobile can drive in 1 mile]-->D[print the mile required with out refueling]
+    C[calculate number of mile the automobile can drive as  required mile=gallon capacity*1mile/gallon automobile can drive in 1 mile]-->D[print the mile required with out refueling] -->E[end]